Working a full-time job doesn’t mean you have to sacrifice travel. You can, in fact, have both in your life – without quitting your job.

 - If vacation time’s an issue, then read on for some ideas on hacking your vacation time.
 But please, please, whatever you do, make sure you actually take your vacation!
 It astounds me the number of people who don’t take the vacation time they’re owed.

-- If you don’t have someone to travel with, consider booking a tour (read these tips if you want to know how to handle group travel as an introvert).
+- If you don’t have someone to travel with, consider booking a tour.
 Or read up about solo travelling – often you won’t ever even be “alone”!

 - If you’ve got responsibilities at home that don’t allow you to travel constantly, then consider short trips and weekends away – you’ll still get to see some amazing cities and regions and have some time off to unwind.